OddCanons/flames_of_war/grey_aliens.md

 There is a Campaign section following the scenarios.
 It provides a fair narrative structure for two players to try out these rules and to play the scenarios, even if the rules and individual scenarios are unbalanced.

-## Close Encounter (Early or Mid War)
+## CLOSE ENCOUNTER (Early-War or Mid-War)

 The Grey scientists have been probing humanity for weaknesses, conducting experiments to find ways to speed the success of an invasion.
-This early or mid war scenario portrays an encounter with a small Grey “Science” party.
+This early-war or mid-war scenario portrays an encounter with a small Grey “science” party.

+### SPECIAL RULES

 Close Encounter uses the Night Fighting, Delayed Reserves, Scattered Reserves, and Prepared Positions special rules.

+### SETTING UP

 Grey Forces (Attacker)
 • (2iC) Science Team
 • Mk 2 Science Saucer